rainmankim/powerbi_connect_to_sharepoint/README.md

+# Option 3
 ```
-This is for laterrrrrrrrrrrrrrrrrrrrrrrrrrrrrrrrrrrrrrrrrrrrrrrrrr
-In this repository, I am going to show you how to connect PowerBi to Excel file on Sharepoint in your organization.
-I will illustrate this in the following steps.
+For option 3(connect PowerBi to Excel file on Sharepoint), follow the steps below

 (1) Upload an excel file on SharePoint
 (2) Copy Path URL Link form excel "Info" tab of excel sheet
 (3)	Open PowerBI, select connect to data via Web